The baby name Archer transitioned from seldom-heard rarity to mainstream favorite, all in the last decade.

 Scottish nobles embraced Archibald during the Middle Ages, giving the name a sort of appealing castle-on-the-heath vibe.

 That said, Archibald nickname Archie now outpaces the formal name.
-It’s a Top 1000 favorite and rising, chosen by celebrities and royals.
+It’s a Top 1000 favorite and rising in the US and elsewhere, chosen by celebrities and royals.

 While all three names share a first syllable, Archibald, Archer, and Archie are connected only by sound.